 As a prospective student, when can I apply to the BME program?

-Admission to the College of Engineering is selective.
+Admission to the college is selective.
 Information on admission criteria can be found on the college’s Admissions page.
-Students must be admitted to Kansas State University before being admitted to the College of Engineering.
+Students must be admitted to Kansas State University before being admitted to the college.
 Information on admission requirements for Kansas State University can be found on the university’s Admissions page.

 Is the BME program accredited?